PardhuSreeRushiVarma20060119/HuggingFace-Training/ppo-HuggyTraining/README.md

 - **Integration**: Model packaged and uploaded to Hugging Face for sharing and deployment
 - **View training metrics on** : [**TensorBoard**](https://huggingface.co/VarmaHF/ppo-HuggyTraining/tensorboard)

 ---
+## How Huggy Learned 🐶

+This PPO agent was trained using **Unity ML-Agents** to play Huggy.
+Here’s a breakdown of what’s happening, both for curious developers and casual observers:

+### Training Insights (Tech + RL perspective)

+- **Policy Learning:**
+  The agent’s policy gradually improved—early in training, Huggy chose random actions, but over time it learned which moves yield higher rewards.
+- **Reward Trends:**
+  Cumulative rewards increased steadily, showing the agent is getting better at achieving the game objectives.
+- **Stable Convergence:**
+  Both the policy and value networks improved smoothly without erratic jumps, indicating stable PPO optimization.
+- **Checkpoints Matter:**
+  We saved the model at multiple steps, so you can compare early, middle, and late training stages to see how decision-making evolved.

+### What This Means for Everyone

+- Huggy starts off “learning the ropes” like a new player. 🐾
+- As training progresses, Huggy becomes smarter, more consistent, and starts earning higher scores.
+- You can try different saved models to **see improvement over time**—from clumsy beginnings to confident gameplay.
+- The most recent checkpoint represents the **best-performing agent**: Huggy knows the game well and reacts optimally.

+**Try it Yourself:**
+Open the Huggy game in your browser 👉 [**Play with Huggy**](https://huggingface.co/spaces/ThomasSimonini/Huggy) and select the model [**ONNX File**](./Huggy.onnx) to see the trained agent in action.

+💡 *Fun tip:* Load older checkpoints to watch Huggy “grow smarter” as you play!

+---